CarlosCoto/ComputationalPhysics/README.md

 - Integration.ipynb: Simpson's composite method with Fortran

-- SystemOfEquations.ipynb: Resolution of system of equations by Gauss-Seidel Method with Fortran
+- SystemOfEquations.ipynb: Resolution of system of equations by Gauss-Seidel method with Fortran

+- ZeroesOfFunctions.ipynb : Search for zeroes of functions using the Secant method with Fortran

 The error at the bottom of the code blocks ("LFortran Exception: visit_Read() not implemented") is due to the lack of implementation of file IO in the runtime library of LFortran for Jupyter